amr/backup-tools/README.txt

   1. Open remote-utils/rotate.sh and configure the KEEP parameter to the number of days you wish to keep.

-  2. Add a cron job to run remote-utils/rotate.sh every day.
+  2. Add a cron job to run `remote-utils/rotate.sh <backup-dir>` every day.

   You are done!